morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-1.md

 > A good example such as Terraform provider allows people to integrate existing Terraform automation assets into Crossplane and modeled as Kubernetes custom resource.
 See: https://github.com/crossplane-contrib/provider-terraform

 Turn everything into Kubernetes API no matter what kind of backend it is so that can be handled consistently using Kubernetes native way.
-This is what we store in git and how GitOps tool drives the flow.
+As a result, those Kubernetes custom resources are what we store in git which drive the GitOps flow.
+Using Crossplane opens the door to gitopsifying everything for us!

 ## Bootstrap: Deploy Crossplane

 When using Crossplane, usually you will have Crossplane with a set of providers and optionally configuration packages installed on your cluster.
 Since Crossplane works as a control plane to drive infrastructure and application provisioning and composing, it can be co-located with Argo CD on the same cluster as a GitOps control plane.

-Interestingly, if you have already installed Argo CD, you can install everything else using Argo CD including Crossplane itself.
+Interestingly, if you have already installed Argo CD, you can take Argo CD as a top level "installer" which can help to install everything else including Crossplane itself.
 The only thing you need to do is to create an Argo `Application` that points to the helm repository where hosts the Crossplane helm charts.
 Check below YAML manifest into git, you will see Argo CD drives the Crossplane installing automatically.

 ```yaml
 ---